 On the other hand, some inquiries are considered “soft,” and do not affect credit scores.
-The latter have traditionally have been used for informational purposes (like conducting a background check) but some lenders have started using them for approving loans as well.
+The latter traditionally have been used for informational purposes (like conducting a background check) but some lenders nowadays use them to determine a customer’s eligibility as well.

 Your credit history, in summary, keeps track of your debts and how you’ve managed to pay them.
 It documents three key factors:

-Our human-first approach is yet another reason why our customers love us: our average NPS (Net Promoter Score) is at a sky-high 78.
+As a result, customers love us: our average NPS (Net Promoter Score) is at a sky-high 78.
 (For reference, the average NPS in the financial services industry is somewhere around 56 or 44, depending on who you ask.)

 *All financing is subject to credit approval.
 Your terms may vary.
 Payment options through Wisetack are provided by our lending partners.
 For example, a $1,200 purchase could cost $104.89 a month for 12 months, based on an 8.9% APR, or $400 a month for 3 months, based on a 0% APR.
 Offers range from 0-35.9% APR based on creditworthiness.
 No other financing charges or participation fees.
 See additional terms at http://wisetack.com/faqs.